-The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that are not readily apparent from other sources, which affect the reported amounts of assets and liabilities at the dates of the Consolidated Financial Statements and the reported amounts of revenue and expenses during the reported periods.
+The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that are not readily apparent from other sources, which affect the application of accounting policies; the reported amounts of assets and liabilities at the dates of the Consolidated Financial Statements; and the reported amounts of revenue and expenses during the reported periods.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results could differ from these estimates.